Judging Panel 2026

 James Skehan, Independent Professional Trustee

-James has over 45 years’ experience working in the pensions industry, many of which were in senior positions with insurance companies, indigenous and multi-national brokers, and corporate trustees.
-He was head of pensions in New Ireland from 2001 to 2019 and was also CEO of general investment trust, New Ireland’s corporate trustee company from 2008 to 2019.
+James has 50 years’ experience working in the pensions industry, many of which were in senior positions with insurance companies, indigenous and multi-national brokers, and corporate trustees.
+He was head of pensions in New Ireland from 2001 to 2019 and was also CEO of General Investment Trust, New Ireland’s corporate trustee company from 2008 to 2019.
 Since 2020, he has been acting as an independent professional trustee and advises employers and trustees on pension issues.
-He is currently working with a number of schemes who are transitioning to master trusts and, in 2022, he oversaw a change in registered administrator for a scheme with over 5,000 members and assets of €300m.
+He is currently working with a number of schemes who are transitioning to master trusts and, in recent years he oversaw a change in registered administrator for a scheme with over 5,000 members and assets of €300m.
 He is also a lecturer on LIA’s post graduate diploma in financial planning.